Plant DetailShow Menu

 Description

-Scarlet sage is a member of the Lamiaceae (mint) family and is native to Mexico and the southeastern United States.
-It is perennial in warmer climates and annual where winter temperatures are below freezing.
-The genus name Salvia is derived from the Latin term salveo, which means ‘be well’ and refers to the plant's medicinal properties.
+Scarlet sage is a member of the mint family (Lamiaceae) and is native to the southeastern United States and tropical America.
+It is perennial in warmer climates and annual where winter temperatures dip below freezing.
+The species epithet is Latin for “scarlet.”

 Scarlet sage is best grown in full sun to partial shade in sandy, fertile soil but will tolerate clay soil with good drainage.
-It grows 1 to 3 feet in height and 1 to 2.5 feet in width.
+It grows 1 to 3 feet tall and 1 to 2.5 feet wide.
 It tolerates drought but will flower more abundantly with watering during dry spells.
 Scarlet sage reseeds easily.

-The bright red flowers are an inch long and arranged in loose whorls along the upright stem and bloom continuously from early summer to the first frost.
+The bright red flowers are an inch long and arranged in loose whorls along the upright stem.
+It blooms continuously from early summer to the first frost.
 They are attractive to hummingbirds and butterflies.

 Good locations for scarlet sage are walkways, coastal, and naturalized areas.
 Use it as a border or mass planting in a butterfly, cottage, pollinator, or drought-tolerant garden.